-I – Fill in the blanks in the dialogue below with a word or expression from the box and then listen to the dialogue to check your answers.
+I – Fill in the blanks in the dialogue below with a word or expression from the box.

 PAID TOP DOLLAR SCALPER TICKET OFFICE A COUPLE OF